On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Introduction

 Naturally, a point estimate of $\theta^*$ alone is not sufficient.
 The work of \cite{pj1992} has particularly been instrumental in building a framework for statistical inference for $\hat{\theta}_n$.
 Let $A := \nabla^2 F(\theta^*)$ denote the Hessian of $F(\theta)$ evaluated at $\theta = \theta^*$ and define $S := \mathbb{E}_\Pi\left([\nabla f(\theta^*,\zeta)][\nabla f(\theta^*,\zeta)]^\top\right)$.
 When the derivative and expectation are interchangeable, $\mathbb{E}_{\Pi} \left[\nabla f(\theta^*,\zeta) \right] = \nabla F(\theta^*) = 0$. \cite{pj1992} showed that if $F$ is strictly convex with a Lipschitz gradient and $\eta_i=\eta i^{-\alpha}$ with $\alpha\in(0.5,1)$, then $\hat \theta_n$ is a consistent estimator of $\theta^*$, and under some additional conditions,

-Statistical inference for model parameters is a way forward towards robust implementations of machine learning algorithms.
+{ For a true end-to-end analysis, in addition to estimating $\theta^*$, a practitioner would be interested in assessing the quality of this estimator by estimating $\Sigma$, employing estimators of $\Sigma$ for inference, and equipping predictions with uncertainty estimates.
+Thus,} statistical inference for model parameters is a way forward towards robust implementations of machine learning algorithms.
 Although there is adequate literature devoted to the convergence behavior of the ASGD estimator and its variants \citep{zhang:2004,nami:2008,aggrawal:2012,dong2021}, estimators of $\Sigma$ have only recently been developed \citep{chen2020aos,chen2022online,sgd:bootstrap,leung:chan:2022,chen2021jasa}.
 Robustness and quality of inference depend critically on the quality of estimation of $\Sigma$.

 \cite{chen2020aos} proposed two consistent estimators of $\Sigma$: an expensive plug-in estimator that requires repeated computation of the inverse of a Hessian, and a variant of the traditional batch-means estimator of \cite{chen1987multivariate} that is cheap to implement.
 In a batch-means estimator, SGD iterates are broken into batches of possibly differing sizes.
 A weighted sample covariance of the resulting batch-mean vectors yields a batch-means estimator; the quality of estimation is affected by the choice of batch-sizes. \cite{chen2021jasa} proposed a novel increasing batch-size strategy where the size of the batches continually increases until saturation, at which point a new batch is created.
 We refer to this estimator as the increasing batch-size (IBS) estimator.